Genres

 The book is about a postman who finds out that he will die of brain cancer.
 The devil appears and suggests a deal: For each extra day to live, an item from earth has to disappear (the devil will pick it of course).
 The postman agrees and starts thinking each day about the impact of the disappearance of simple things such as telephones or clocks.

 At first, the story reminded me of Faust - but only because of the deal with the devil.
 The story went on quite differently.
-The book made me reflect a
+The book made me reflect about the impact of the existence of items in our lives and the emotional attachments.
+I enjoyed it a lot.

 Not what I expected